Top Public Policy Issues Facing Governing Boards in 2023–2024

 The most pressing public policy issues facing college and university boards of trustees and foundation boards in 2023 and 2024, in the estimation of the Association of Governing Boards of Universities and Colleges and a higher education advisory panel, are the following:

 Meanwhile, the country’s political divide, manifested in Washington, D.C., and state capitals, has sparked controversies especially in the public sector over diversity, equity, and inclusion efforts and, in some states, what can be taught in classrooms about race and racism.
-Race-conscious admissions, a hallmark of most selective institutions at least since the 1970s, await a new determination of their constitutionality by the U.S. Supreme Court.
-Rulings are forthcoming, too, on President Biden’s plan to wipe out $400 million in student debt, and perhaps on the legality of the Obama-era program that has allowed hundreds of thousands of young people born outside the United States but raised here to remain in school and work.
+The Supreme Court ruled against the use of race-based admissions policy in June 2023.
+A day later, it ruled that President Biden’s plan to wipe out $400 million in student debt could not move forward.

 These challenges make it more urgent than ever for those who govern and lead colleges and universities to make their voices heard about the importance of higher education not only to the economy but to the country’s civil discourse and cohesion, as well as its vital role as an engine of opportunity and advancement.